weplayed/weplayed-stork/README.md

 Upload package from `out` folder (given `package.json` specifies `name` as `weplayed-data` and `version` as `1.0.1`):

-    wp_npm_prepare -t v1.0.1 # explicitly set, can also be inherited from $TRAVIS_TAG env variable wp_npm_deploy -f out -t s3://weplayed-npm-packages
+    wp_npm_prepare -t v1.0.1 # explicitly set, can also be inherited from $STORK_TAG env variable wp_npm_deploy -f out -t s3://weplayed-npm-packages

 After invocation package will be available under